yash-ops22/AWS-Project1/README.md

 # launching our infrastructure

-At last we will use the terraform code in a file named task.
+Merging  the terraform code imto a single file named task.tf and using Terraform commands to build :
-   Terraform commands:

     terraform init -> to install plugins.
     terraform apply --auto-approve -> to launch the whole infratructure.